 - Plains game can remain more elusive when compared to other reserves and the government-run section of Kruger.
 During my first trip to Timbavati (granted we only stayed two nights) we missed seeing zebra (and incidentally also buffalo).
 Typically if you stay 3-4 nights you would most likely see zebra and giraffe (and possibly multiple times), but they may be a little less common when compared to some other more open reserves and definitely less common than Kruger National Park itself!

 Would we recommend Timbavati Private Game Reserve?
 Yes!
 It’s a strong option if you are looking for an authentic South African safari experience with a good chance of spotting the Big 5 and a range of other famous African mammals and birds.
-Of course which reserve and lodge is best all comes down to your priorities and preferences so please feel free to shoot us an email at email@example.com or contact us via our contact form if you would like tailored advice based on your specific circumstances!
+Of course which reserve and lodge is best all comes down to your priorities and preferences so please feel free to shoot us an email at email@example.com or contact us if you would like tailored advice based on your specific circumstances!